Jake Fraley Player Props: Reds vs. Phillies

 Jake Fraley At The Plate

+- Fraley has 11 hits this season and a team-best OBP of .432.

-- Among the qualified batters in MLB, he ranks 37th in batting average, 14th in on-base percentage, and 65th in slugging.
+- Among qualified batters in MLB play, he ranks 42nd in batting average, 22nd in on-base percentage, and 77th in slugging.

-- In five games this season (45.5%), Fraley has picked up an RBI, including two games with multiple runs batted in.
+- Fraley has driven in a run in six games this year (50.0%), including two games with multiple runs batted in.

-- He has scored a run in three of 11 games so far this year.
+- He has scored in three games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.